tomku/ansible-roles/README.md

 * Complete reworking of the 'python-dev' role.
 * Figure out some reasonable Python/Ruby packages to preinstall.
 * Roles to stand up IPython and IJulia instances.
-* Use a PPA for git to get more consistent versions.
 * Split PHP into its own role.
 * Add options for nightly/beta/snapshot versions as appropriate.
 * Add options to change ports for servers.